Dithiin

 Structures of 1,4-dithiin and 1,2-dithiin.

 Dithiins /daɪ.ˈθaɪ.ɪnz/ are a class of heterocyclic compounds, with the parent members having the formula (C_{2}H_{2})_{2}S_{2}.
 Two isomers of this parent are recognized, 1,2- and 1,4-dithiins.
 Planar dithiins are 8π e^{−} systems, which would lead to antiaromaticity if the structure was planar.
 Akin to the behavior of cyclooctatetraene, they instead adopt nonplanar structures.
 Vinyldithiin, a common component of garlic, is a misnomer for 3-vinyl-4H-1,2-dithiin.
 1,3-dithiins are unknown.

 1,4-Dithiins

 1,4-Dithiins have been more extensively studied.
 They are usually prepared by condensation of the equivalent of α-mercaptocarbonyls.
 For example, the acetal HSCH_{2}CH(OEt)_{2} converts upon heating to the parent 1,4-dithiin.
-They are nonplanar and can be oxidized to their radical cations.
+They are nonplanar, typically adopting a boat conformation, and can be oxidized to their radical cations.
 Photolysis leads to dimerization via a [2+2] cycloaddition.
 Thianthrene is dibenzo-1,4-dithiin.